-As a simple but involving assignment, ask students to go out into the real world and experience instances of perceptual phenomenon that are too difficult to demonstrate in class.
+As a simple but involving assignment, ask students to experience instances of perceptual phenomenon that are too difficult to demonstrate in class.
 Students could, for example, choose 2 demonstrations from among the following and write a short paper describing their experiences and relating them to theory and research presented in the text.